BadrIT/bractal/README.md

 - [ ] Module's API readiness validator
 - [ ] eCommerce Module (Simple UI based on Spree, with GraphQL proxy)

+# Contribution

+Create an issue on github, and let's discuss what you have in mind, then submit a pull request, after reading thoroughly the [Code Guidelines](StyleGuidelines.md)

 # Why the name 'Bractal' ?

 It stands for (BADR Fractal).
 Fractal is a known phenomenon in nature, which refer to expanding symmetry.
 It's a lovely mathematical/natural concept : https://en.wikipedia.org/wiki/Fractal).